Monthly Archives: November 2024

 Mother sits on the bench, handkerchief in hand, wiping the tears from her eyes.

-For weeks, Mother has been angry at Sarah, ignoring her almost completely.
+For weeks, Mother has been angry at me, ignoring me almost completely.

-Mother looks over and mutters her name, “Sarah.”
+Mother looks over and mutters my name.
+“Sarah.”

-The woman approaches Mrs. Dennis, stops nearby and hold out a bouquet of flowers.
-Tears flow from Mrs. Dennis as she accepts the flowers and bunches them together with the ones she is already holding.
+The woman approaches Mother, stops nearby, holding out a bouquet of flowers.
+My heart hurts, but Mother prefers adults since she has been mad… or sad.
+Tears flow from Mother’s eyes as she accepts the flowers and bunches them together with the ones she is already holding.

-“I am so sorry,” the woman looks around.
-“At least they have cleaned the place up and made it safer.
+“I am so sorry,” the woman says, looking around.
+“At least they’ve cleaned the place up and made it safer.”

 “I must go, but I will try to come by later.”